geekyfox/scheming/README.md

 ```

-Lisp syntax is famously spartan.
+Lisp syntax is famously Spartan.
 Basically all you get is:
 * lists (those thingies with ((astonishingly) copious) amount of
 parentheses),
 * strings (delimited by "double quotes" or however you call that character),